davidgiven/cpm65/README.md

 How?
 ----

-Currently you need a bit of a mess of toolchains: cc65, cc1541, and [a patched version of llvm-mos](https://github.com/davidgiven/llvm-mos-sdk).
-Once done, you should just be able to run the Makefile and you'll get bootable disk images for the Commodore 64 (with 1541 drive) and BBC Micro (producing a 200kB SSSD DFS disk).
+You will need the [llvm-mos](https://llvm-mos.org) toolchain.
+CP/M-65 support is available out of the box.
+Once installed, you should just be able to run the Makefile and you'll get bootable disk images for the Commodore 64 (with 1541 drive) and BBC Micro (producing a 200kB SSSD DFS disk).

 BBC Micro notes: